fredportela/telegram-bot/README.md

 $npm i
 ```

-then create a file called token.js
+then create a file called token.js and add the line down with TOKEN generated in the [bot register in the telegram](https://telegram.org/faq/br#bots)
 ```
 exports.TOKEN_KEY = 'TOKEN_KEY'
 ```